mtchllbrrn/mtchllbrrn.github.io/_posts/2017-06-13-paper-wallet.md

 ---
 layout: post
-title: "Securely Transferring your ETH Off an Exchange (When a Hardware Wallet Isn't an Option)"
+title: "The Pretty Paranoid Guide to Transferring your ETH from an Exchange to a Paper Wallet"
 permalink: /paper-wallet
 ---

 Assuming the proper steps are taken during creation, paper wallets can be nearly as secure (though less convenient) than a hardware wallet.
 Most importantly, they require no special hardware, and they allow you to transfer your ETH off of an exchange *right now*.
+That's important, considering the current wait times for a Trezor or Ledger Nano S are more than two months.
 Ultimately, I suggest storing any large amounts of cryptocurrency on a hardware wallet, but this guide will help you stay secure in the meantime.

 *DISCLAIMER*:  Blockchain technology is the modern Wild West, and you are responsible for your own actions.
 If you make a mistake, you might burn all of your ETH.
 Depending on your level of confidence, it may be less risky to simply leave your ETH on an exchange.
 I suggest reading through and [grokking](https://en.wikipedia.org/wiki/Grok) the entire guide before trying any of this.
 It would be best to first run through the entire process on the testnet, or with only a negligible amount of ETH on mainnet, to ensure that you're not making a mistake along the way.